|Flavivirus-Host Molecular Interactions|

 |HEAD||Dr. Philippe DESPRES / email@example.com|

-Cellular interactors to flavivirus proteins.
+Cellular interactors to flaviviral proteins.
 We have identified a cellular protein (Tctex-1) that interacts with the M membrane protein of flaviviruses, using the yeast two-hybrid technology.
-We are currently investigating the role of this interaction in the flaviviral life cycle and pathogenicity.
+We defined amino-acids in the M protein that are mandatory for the interaction with Tctex1. siRNAs targetting the gene encoding Tctex1 were shown to decrease West Nile virus infectivity.
+We are currently investigating the mechanisms of this interaction and its role in the flaviviral life cycle in vitro and pathogenicity in vivo.
 Cellular interactors to non-structural proteins from neurotropic flaviviruses have also been identified, and we are now in the process of establishing a physiological role for these interactions (in collaboration with P.O.
 Vidalain and V. Deubel).

-Keywords: arbovirus, flavivirus, alphavirus, dengue, West Nile, Chikungunya, viral pathogenicity, innate immunity, vaccine
+Keywords: arbovirus, flavivirus, alphavirus, dengue, West Nile fever, Chikungunya, viral pathogenicity, host-cell/virus interactions, innate immunity, antiviral immune mechanisms, virus evasion, vaccine development, medical virology, epidemiological surveying

 Activity Reports 2009 - Institut Pasteur